Syllabus - Foods 1 Mrs. Corday

 Chromebooks: Students are expected to bring their charged Chromebooks to class each day.
 We will use them frequently.

-For every 6 week session each student will be required to prepare and serve one class recipe at home.
-They will then have someone complete a survey about the preparation, presentation, taste and clean-up.
+**For the first two 6 week sessions each student will be required to prepare one class recipe at home.
+They will then have someone at home complete a survey about the preparation, presentation, taste and clean-up.
+Please encourage your student to share the recipes and cook what they have learned J

-There will be a final project in Foods I. The student will be the meal manager for one meal at home.
-This includes planning the menu, shopping for the ingredients, preparing and presenting the meal.
-They will photograph this experience and write about it.
+There will be a final project in Foods I: The student will be the meal manager for one recipe at school.
+This includes planning the menu, shopping for the ingredients, preparing and presenting the food prepared.

-Contact Information: I am available for conferences during 3rd period by appointment only.
-Please feel free to contact the school and leave a message (704) 290-1520, or you may e-mail me at firstname.lastname@example.org
+Contact Information: I am available during 2nd block by appointment only.
+Please feel free to contact the school and leave a message (704) 290-1520, or you may e-mail me at email@example.com

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.